 All services, big and small, come to an end someday, and Windows is no different.
 In fact, Microsoft deliberately cuts updates for their operating systems after a set period of time.
-With Windows 11 arriving soon, can you still use Windows 8/8.1?
+With a majority of Windows users on Windows 10 and 11, can you still use Windows 8/8.1?
 If so, should you?

 Who Is Still Using Windows 8 and Windows 8.1?

-According to StatCounter’s operating system market share figures for May-June 2021, Windows 8.1 is currently being used by 3.46 percent of global desktop users.
-For Windows 8, the figure stands at only 1.24 percent.
-Both are decisively low compared to Windows 7, which still enjoys a healthy 15.58 percent market share.
+According to StatCounter’s operating system market share figures for January-February 2022, Windows 8.1 is currently being used by 2.93 percent of global desktop users which is a decline from 3.46 last July.
+For Windows 8, the figure stands at only 0.69 percent, a decline from 1.24 percent.
+Both are decisively low compared to Windows 7, which still enjoys a steadily declining but healthy 11.92 percent market share.

-When Do Windows 8 and 8.1 Lose Support?
+When Will Windows 8 and 8.1 Lose Support?

-If you’re using Windows 8 or 8.1, you’re already past the mainstream support end date – that happened back on the 10th of July, 2018.
-However, this isn’t something to panic about; mainstream support just means the operating system won’t receive any new fancy features.
+If you’re using Windows 8 or 8.1, you’re already past the mainstream support end date.
+For Windows 8.1, that happened on January 9, 2018.
+Windows 8 reached the end of life on January 12, 2016.
+However, this isn’t something to panic about; the end of mainstream support just means the operating system won’t receive any new fancy features.

 Some of the popular features of Windows 8, such as “Tablet mode,” are being discontinued from Windows 11 onwards.
-It will be similar to Internet Explorer, which is no longer supported by Windows and will be removed when Windows 11 draws near.
+It will be similar to Internet Explorer, which is no longer supported by Windows and has been removed as a standalone program starting with Windows 11.
 For those who are accustomed to the Windows 8/8.1 apps, it will be hard to let them go.
 The good news is you can continue to use a deprecated version of those features on Windows 8/8.1.

 Should You Still Use Windows 8 or 8.1 After that Date?